Monday, August 10, 2015

 Trivia: Sigrid Thornton was cast two days before shooting started

-Like Celia, the 1979 Aussie flick Snapshot was billed as a horror film in the U.S., only this time the cash grab was even more appalling: to help rake in the moolah, the film’s title was changed to The Day After Halloween, despite the fact it had no connection whatsoever to John Carpenter’s Halloween, which was released the previous year (Snapshot doesn’t even take place in October; it’s set in the Australian winter, which runs from June to August).
+Like Celia, the 1979 Aussie flick Snapshot was billed as a horror film in the U.S. Only this time, the cash grab was even more egregious.
+To rake in the moolah, the film’s title was changed to The Day After Halloween, even though it had no connection whatsoever to John Carpenter’s Halloween, released the previous year (Snapshot isn't even set in October; it’s winter in Australia, which Down Under runs from June to August).

-Be that as it may, Snapshot does get off to a dramatic start: several fire engines are on the scene of what appeared to be a massive blaze.
-As two firemen prepare themselves to enter the smoke-filled establishment, a sports car drives up, and Madeline (Chantal Contouri), a famous model, leaps out of the vehicle and rushes towards the building, shouting the name “Angela” as she does.
+Be that as it may, Snapshot does get off to a quick start.
+Several fire engines are on the scene of what appeared to be a massive blaze.
+As two firemen prepare to enter the smoke-filled building, a sports car drives up, and Madeline (Chantal Contouri), a famous model, leaps out of the vehicle and rushes towards the fire, shouting the name “Angela”!
 She’s quickly restrained, and as the firemen make their way to the basement, they find a small flame still burning in the middle of the floor.
 When they extinguish it, they make a grisly discovery: the charred remains of at least one victim!

-While it may be a bit light on thrills, Miss Thornton ensures that Snapshot remains, at all times, an engaging motion picture.
+It may be a bit light on thrills, but Miss Thornton ensures that Snapshot remains, at all times, an engaging motion picture.

 No comments: